You must consider the vacation home rules when you

 Seven-day rule.
 The dwelling that is a rental under the 14 days and 10 percent tests is not rental real estate under the passive loss rules if the average rental period during the year is seven days or less, as we explain in Know These Tax Rules If Your Average Rental Is Seven Days or Less.

 As you can see, there’s much to know about vacation homes.
-If you would like me to help you make sure you have the rules in hand, please call me on my direct line at xxx-xxx-xxxx.
+If you would like me to help you make sure you have the rules in hand, please contact me.